-- 5. Completion rate (high school): The high school completion rate represents the proportion of 18- to 24-year-olds who have left high school and earned a high school diploma or the equivalent, including a General Education Development credential. - 6.
-Drop out (verb): The event of leaving school before graduating.
-Transferring from a public school to a private school, for example, is not regarded as a dropout event. - 7.
+- 5. Drop out (verb): The event of leaving school before graduating.
+Transferring from a public school to a private school, for example, is not regarded as a dropout event. - 6.
 Dropout (noun): An individual who is not in school and who is not a graduate.
 A person who drops out of school may later return and graduate, but is called a "dropout" at the time he/she left school.
 At the time the person returns to school, he/she is called a "stopout."
-Measures to describe these often-complicated behaviors include the event dropout rate (or the closely related school persistence rate), the status dropout rate, and the high school completion rate. - 8.
+Measures to describe these often complicated behaviors include the event dropout rate (or the closely related school persistence rate), the status dropout rate and the high school completion rate. - 7.
 Dropout prevention programs: Interventions designed to increase high school completion rates.
-These interventions can include techniques such as the use of incentives, counseling or monitoring as the prevention/intervention of choice. - Dropout rate: The percentage of students who drop out of school in a given year (U.S. Department of Education, 2002). - 10.
-High school completion: An individual has completed high school if he/she has been awarded a high school diploma; in some states, an equivalent credential, such as the General Education Development (GED), counts. - 11.
-High school dropout rate: Event, status, and cohort dropout rates each provide a different perspective on the student dropout population.
+These interventions can include techniques such as the use of incentives, counseling or monitoring as the prevention/intervention of choice. - 8.
+Dropout rate: The percentage of students who drop out of school in a given year (U.S. Department of Education, 2002). - 9.
+High school completion: An individual has completed high school if he/she has been awarded a high school diploma; in some states, an equivalent credential, such as the General Education Development (GED), counts. - 10.
+High school diploma: A formal document regulated by each state certifying the successful completion of a prescribed secondary school program of studies.
+In some states or school districts, high school diplomas are differentiated by type, such as an academic diploma, a general diploma or a vocational diploma. - 11.
+High school dropout rate: Event, status and cohort dropout rates each provide a different perspective on the student dropout population.